raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

 viento fuerte = strong wind `There's a strong wind today`

 mar gruesa = rough sea `The sea is rough today`

+## Creative Works

+obra de teatro = play
+    ?
+Fui al teatro a ver una obra: `I went to the theatre to see a play` ?
+Fui a ver una obra de teatro anoche : `I went to see a play last night`

+evento deportivo = sporting event

+desfile de moda = fashion show pasarela = runway

+estar expuesto = to be on display
+    ?
+La pintura está expuesta en el museo : `The painting is on display at the museum`

+hubo una función de = a performance
+    ?
+Fuiste al teatro?
+Hubo una función ayer : `Did you go to the theatre?
+There was a performance yesterday`

+no había mucha gente = `There weren't many people`

+histórica = historical

+hacer/interpretar un papel
+    = play the role of `He plays the role of a detective`

+hacer una gran actuación = **give** a great performance
+    !
+No es _do a performance_
+    ?
+El actor dio una gran actuación : `The actor gave a great performance`